 Reserve Bank of India administers the FEMA and Directorate of Enforcement under the Ministry of Finance is the authority for the enforcement of FEMA that takes up investigation in cases of contravention of FEMA.

-In conclusion, compliance with FDI norms in India is the foundational element of investing in a business in India.
+In conclusion, FDI compliance with norms in India is the foundational element of investing in a business in India.
 Having assisted niche corporate clientele in drafting shareholders-agreements, incorporating a foreign subsidiary company in India, and securing government approval for foreign investment, Compliance Calendar’s bouquet of services can make doing business in India hassle-free for foreign investors.